bon-zai/goose/documentation/docs/getting-started/providers.md

     Docker model runner uses `/engines/llama.cpp/v1/chat/completions` for the base path.

-    9. Finally configure the model available in Docker Model Runner to be used by goose: `hf.co/unsloth/gemma-3n-e4b-it-gguf:q6_k`
+    9. Finally configure the model available in Docker Model Runner to be used by Goose: `hf.co/unsloth/gemma-3n-e4b-it-gguf:q6_k`

     ```
     │